takahirohonda/portfolio-site-jekyll/_drafts/ideas.md

 # Poll Jumping

 The origin of poll jumping was to cross the river with a long stick before the brige was invented.

+# Vaccination program

+Corona vaccine injects micro bots which tracks people.
+If you go outside of 5k radius during lockdown, it will explodes your head.